DorothyTamYiLing/GWarrange/documents/tutorials.md

 **Visualising genome rearrangements that are captured by kmer**

-215 kmers are found to be split (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes.
+Split kmers are found (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes.
 They can be found in Efaecium32genomes_ext100merge3_1swap_withNnoN5000_outdir/kmers_withN/mysplitk_out.txt.

 1) Plotting split kmers for visualising rearrangement boundaries